 Hamburg was a hub of German colonial policy.
 In 2014, the city officially acknowledged this legacy and embarked on a profound debate.
-Under the title “Decolonize Hamburg!” the Hamburg Historical Museums Foundation, in cooperation with the Ministry of Culture and Media, will address the issues of current debates in a series of sub-projects and formats, creating a forum for activities and broad exchange.
+Under the title “Decolonize Hamburg!” the Foundation of Historical Museums Hamburg, in cooperation with the Ministry of Culture and Media, will address the issues of current debates in a series of sub-projects and formats, creating a forum for activities and broad exchange.

 Since its construction in 1907, the Bismarck Monument in Hamburg’s Alter Elbpark has been invested with a great number of connotations.
 Today, it is seen by many as an expression of an authoritarian and colonial tradition that is part of our history and to which we must and we wish to find an adequate response.
 It is necessary to reframe this widely visible monument because in terms of its position, use and symbolic association it manifests complex references to colonialism, National Socialism, discrimination and questions of social justice that had previously not been in evidence.